 The exception for payments made at least annually in equal or close to equal amounts over a specified period applies without regard to whether you have had a separation from service.

-There are additional exceptions for (1) payments for qualified higher education expenses, (2) payments up to $10,000 used in a qualified first-time home purchase, and (3) payments for health insurance premiums after you have received unemployment compensation for 12 consecutive weeks (or would have been eligible to receive unemployment compensation but for self-employed status).
+Additional exceptions apply for payments from an IRA, including:

+Payments for qualified higher education expenses

+Payments up to $10,000 used in a qualified first-time home purchase

+Payments for health insurance premiums after you have received unemployment compensation for 12 consecutive weeks (or would have been eligible to receive unemployment compensation but for self-employed status).

 Will I owe State income taxes?

-This notice does not describe any State or local income tax rules (including withholding rules).
+This notice does not address any State or local income tax rules (including withholding rules).

 SPECIAL RULES AND OPTIONS